BlogCategoriesCompareAbout

 OpenAI Robotics Leadership Crisis 2026: Complete Analysis of What Kalinowski's Resignation Means for AI Hardware

-Kalinowski, who joined OpenAI in November 2024 after leading Meta's AR/VR hardware efforts, made her concerns public through internal communications that later surfaced.
-Her departure came just days after OpenAI announced its Pentagon partnership on March 1, 2026.
+Kalinowski joined OpenAI in November 2024 after leading Meta's AR/VR hardware efforts.
+Her departure occurred six days after OpenAI announced its Pentagon partnership on March 1, 2026.
+Internal communications revealed her concerns about AI surveillance and autonomous weapons capabilities.

 • March 1, 2026: OpenAI announces Pentagon deal allowing Defense Department AI use